Hong Kong Basic Law: Interpretation

-Of the five interpretations to date, only one interpretation was sought by the Court of Final Appeal (CFA).
+Only one interpretation was sought by the Court of Final Appeal.
 The interpretation was requested in the 2011 case of Democratic Republic of Congo v FG Hemisphere Associates LLC and it concerned the jurisdiction of Hong Kong courts over acts of state, among other matters.
 The Government of Hong Kong sought two NPCSC interpretations on Basic Law provisions regarding the right of abode and the term of office of a new Chief Executive after his predecessor has resigned before the end of his term, in 1999 and 2005 respectively.
 The NPCSC had also interpreted the Basic Law twice on its own initiative, without being requested by any branch of government in Hong Kong.
-The first of the two occurred in 2004, and concerned the amendment of the Chief Executive and the Legislative Council election methods for 2007 and 2008 respectively.
+The first of the two occurred in 2004, and concerned the amendment of the chief executive and the Legislative Council election methods for 2007 and 2008 respectively.
 The second was issued in November 2016 on the substantive requirements of lawful oaths and affirmations as stipulated in Article 104 of the Basic Law.

-As interpretations by the NPCSC are not retroactive, an interpretation on the Basic Law does not affect cases that have already been adjudicated.
+It has been argued that the NPCSC's interpretations are effectively amendments.
+Hong Kong courts have nonetheless found NPCSC interpretations to have "supplementary" legislative effects in a manner consistent with Chinese jurisprudence.
+Similarly, the NPCSC's interpretive power could be used to modify a nearly unrestricted range of local laws without recourse by either Hong Kong courts or the government.